Reports

 ModeScore encompasses the ActiveScore certification and its active-travel focus on infrastructure, engagement, and future-proofing.

-Taking a broader view of sustainable mobility, ModeScore also assesses connectivity across four key pillars: public transport, private vehicles, active travel, and green logistics (site-wide mobility).
+Taking a broader view of sustainable mobility, ModeScore criteria also measures connectivity across four main pillars: public transport, private vehicles, active travel, and site-wide mobility.

 Scoring within each of these pillars is awarded for ease of access and infrastructure related to different modes, as well as credit for engagement, innovation, and future-proofing, as in the ActiveScore standard.